 Commitment and dedication are necessary to be a member of Summit Performance Company!
 1. Summit must be a PRIORITY to every company member.
 2. Company members are required to attend their supporting technique classes and rehearsals regularly.
 Attendance is mandatory!
 Company members are required to attend summer intensives.
 3. Members must not miss more than 3 technique classes or 3 choreography rehearsals during the entire year.
 Too many unexcused absences will result in probation and possible expulsion from the group.
 4. Members may not miss class or rehearsal the week before a performance or competition.
 5. All injuries must be accompanied with a medical note from a doctor.
 6. PARENTS MUST CALL OR EMAIL IF A MEMBER MUST MISS CLASS OR REHEARSAL DUE TO A FAMILY EMERGENCY OR AN ILLNESS.
 If you are injured you are expected to watch class/ rehearsal.

 Please note that there are extra financial commitments that come along with being on a performance company including; costumes, choreography fees, and competition fees.
 1. Monthly dance tuition for each dancer varies, please see chart.
 2. Group competition fees average $60-70 per dance, per competition.
-3. Plan to budget $200 per costume for all group competition numbers.
+3. Plan to budget $100-200 per costume for all group competition numbers.
 Solo, duet, trio costumes and competition fees are not included in this number.
 4. Each dancer is responsible for 1 set of studio fees (see form).
 Please note that there are fundraising opportunities available to help defer competition expenses!
-(YAGP, Colorado Springs Benefit and summer travel expenses not included)

 Company results will be posted the following week.

-Contracts and team deposits will be due June 8, 2017.
+Contracts and team deposits will be due the following week.

 All competitive dancers will be required to attend competitions and conventions on a regional and select years national level.